apexad/homebridge-eufy-robovac/README.md

 This will list all the devices in all the "homes" on your account.
 Note that it's unclear whether you can have more than one "home" in Eufy.

----

-You can include this updated section in your README by following the steps outlined in my previous answer to create a pull request.
 ### Thank You

 * [mitchellrj](https://github.com/mitchellrj) - Did most of the legwork in figuring out how to talk to the Eufy